Expanded Text source: Anonymous

 * Ask the Lord of the harvest to send medical missionary teams to work among the Daza of Niger.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agency that is focusing on the Daza.
+* Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Daza.

 * Ask God to raise a mighty army of prayer warriors who will intercede for the Daza.